hanbollar/Odin/README.md

 #### Build
 ```
 Clone this repository
-Navigate to your root directory and run the following commands
+Navigate to your root directory and run the following command
 `npm install`
 ```